-Also, when a driver flees, the victim is often left to face the financial burden without compensation unless he or she is found.
-However, there are some resources that someone might be able to use to compensate them for their injuries if the driver is never found:
+Also, when a driver flees, unless they find the driver the victim is often left to face the financial burden without compensation.
+However, they have some resources that someone can use to compensate them for their injuries if the driver is never found:

-- Medpay: This is a provision that drivers can get on their own policy that will pay for medical bills regardless of who is at fault or who is injured so long as the insured or their vehicle is involved.
+- Medpay: This is a provision that drivers can get on their own policy that will pay for medical bills regardless of who is at fault or injured.
+So long as involvement included the insured or their vehicle.

-- Personal Injury Protection (PIP): This works similar to medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
-It also pays out regardless of who was injured or at fault so long at the insured or their vehicle is involved.
+- Personal Injury Protection (PIP): This works similar to Medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
+It also pays out regardless of the person injured or at fault.
+So long as involvement included the insured or their vehicle.

-- Uninsured/Underinsured: Most insurance policies have uninsured/underinsured provisions that will pay those covered by the policy for all personal injury damages if the other driver is underinsured or has no insurance.
-This can include when a hit-and-run driver is never found, so long as they were at fault in the accident.
+- Uninsured/Underinsured: Most insurance policies have uninsured/underinsured provisions.
+These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
+This can include not finding a hit-and-run driver, so long as they were at fault in the accident.

 Florida Auto Insurance

-Florida law requires every auto insurance policy to have PIP which would cover damages and losses stemming from a hit-and-run car accident.
-Since PIP pays for medical bills also, Florida drivers do not need to get medpay.
+Florida law requires every auto insurance policy to have PIP.
+This would cover damages and losses stemming from a hit-and-run car accident.
+Since PIP pays for medical bills also, Florida drivers do not need to get Medpay.

 Florida does not require motorists to have uninsured/underinsured, but most drivers carry this as it as a small add-on charge and can provide compensation in cases of a hit-and-run.
 However, the insured must ask specifically for this coverage.